vineetpandey/vineetpandey.github.io/docs/pages/tutorial/SecuringGitLabCICDwithAWSOIDC/SecuringGitLabCICDwithAWSOIDC.md

-# Securing GitLab CI/CD with AWS OIDC
+# Securing AWS from GitLab CI with OIDC

 ## Problem Statement -